aprismatic/prismadb/README.md

 Download/save the following YAML Docker Compose file to your machine: https://github.com/PrismaDB/PrismaDB/blob/master/scripts/postgres/docker-compose/basic/linux/docker-compose.yml ([Raw File](https://raw.githubusercontent.com/PrismaDB/PrismaDB/master/scripts/postgres/docker-compose/basic/linux/docker-compose.yml))

 This Docker Compose file will start a PostgreSQL server with Prisma/DB UDFs, as well as the Prisma/DB Proxy (trial version) for PostgreSQL.
-Importing/exporting of settings are disabled in the trial build of Prisma/DB Proxy, but other than that, it is a fully featured build.
+Importing/exporting of settings is disabled in the trial build of Prisma/DB Proxy, but other than that, it is a fully featured build.

 **2)** Run the containers in detached mode: